SorenKyhl/TICG-chromatin/README.md

 This class is the main interface to the user performing simulations.

 #### usage:
-to set up a simulation, all that is needed are polymer sequences, and a config file. the config file contains physical constants (number of beads)  and parameters for the monte carlo simulation (number of sweeps, etc) a default config file is available in maxent/defaults/config.json
+to set up a simulation, all that is needed are polymer sequences and a config file. the config file contains physical constants (number of beads)  and parameters for the monte carlo simulation (number of sweeps, etc).
+A default config file is available in maxent/defaults/config.json
 ```python
 from pylib.pysim import Pysim